-Subject to the discussion of information reporting and backup withholding below, and assuming that the DTC's book-entry procedures set forth in the section entitled "Description of the Notes - Book-Entry, Delivery and Form" are observed upon issuance and throughout the term of the Notes, the payment to a Non-U.S. Holder of interest on a new note will not be subject to United States federal withholding tax pursuant to the "portfolio interest exception," provided that:
+Subject to the discussion of information reporting and backup withholding below, and assuming that the DTC's book-entry procedures set forth in the section entitled "Description of the Notes - Book-Entry, Delivery and Form" are observed upon issuance and throughout the term of the Notes, the payment to a Non-U.S. Holder of interest on a new note, including the amount of any payment that is attributable to original issue discount on a CIH note that accrued while such Non-U.S. Holder held such a note, will not be subject to United States federal withholding tax pursuant to the "portfolio interest exception," provided that: